markekraus/PSRAW/docs/PrivateFunctions/Get-AuthorizationHeader.md

 PS C:\> $AuthHeader = $Application.ClientCredential | Get-AuthorizationHeader
 ```

-This example demonstrates how the `Request-RedditOAuthTokenCode` function uses `Get-AuthorizationHeader` to generate an authorization header to send in the Access Token request.
+This example demonstrates how the `Request-RedditOAuthToken` function uses `Get-AuthorizationHeader` to generate an authorization header to send in the Access Token request.

 ## PARAMETERS